uva-engineering-decision-analysis/class_notes/Session_8.md

  * *Visualization/communication* : intelligence *actionable* in terms of user's decision problem

-In this example: If they built the sand bags higher than the estimation it would be costly; if they built lower than thet it would be more disaster and the cos of the error is not symmetric here.
-The cost of the error is greter in on direction.
-You want the calibration of the error in the form of the probabilistic forcast.
+In this example: If they built the sand bags higher than the estimation it would be costly; if they built lower than that it would be more disaster and the cos of the error is not symmetric here.
+The cost of the error is greater in on direction.
+You want the calibration of the error in the form of the probabilistic forecast.
 You do not want the whole distribution.
 You have to identify where in that distribution is relevant to the decision you want to make.
 Then, you do the optimization.
-In this case, they wil solve the risk management problem.
+In this case, they will solve the risk management problem.

 Better information does not make better decision.
-We need other tools to convert those better information into better decision.
+We need other tools to convert that better information into better decision.

 ### Realizing the promise of data-driven decision-making